Arizalfiqri/TechZone-Store/README.md

 # TechZone Store

-A web-based e-commerce platform built using PHP, MySQL, and integrated with Midtrans for online payments.
+A first project web-based e-commerce platform built using PHP, MySQL, and integrated with Midtrans for online payments.

 ## 🖼️ Preview